Gary Brumfield

-Biography
+Early life and education

 Brumfield attended McComb High School, graduating in 1988.
 He graduated from Southwest Mississippi Community College in 1992 with an Associate degree in industrial electricity and robotics.
 He graduated from Dallas Baptist University with a dual Bachelor's degree in Christian ministry and business management in 2008.
 He graduated with a Master of Ministry in 2022 from Anderson University.
 He is a senior pastor for a church in Pike County, Mississippi.
 He is the president of the Southwest Mississippi Minister's Union.

+Political career

 A Democrat, Brumfield ran for office to the 38th district for the Mississippi State Senate in 2023.
 He ran uncontested in the Democratic primary.
 Incumbent Kelvin Butler, a former Democrat who filed as an independent, faced off against Brumfield in the general election.
 Brumfield won the election 50.5% to 39.2%, making Butler the only senator to lose reelection in the 2023 cycle.
 In the senate, Brumfield serves on the Ethics, Corrections, Economic and Workforce Development, Finance, Forestry, Highways and Transportation, Ports and Marine Resources, Technology, and Wildlife, Fisheries, and Park.

 He is married and has three children.
 He is of Baptist faith.